ON OTHER PAGES

 Nationalist Congress Party (NCP), Nationalist centre-left, 5/545 seats.

 National People’s Party (NCP), Nationalist centrist, 1/545 seat.

 Mayors of the largest Indian cities

-*The research was carried out in November and December 2019
+*The research was carried out in December 2020

 © Copyright: City Mayors Foundation.
 All rights reserved